-The capital is absolutely brilliant.
-Two weeks might not be enough (especially in August) as there is so much going on, with The Edinburgh Military Tattoo and The Edinburgh Fringe Festival.
+Our capital city is absolutely brilliant.
+A cultural treat awaits you in Edinburgh, and two weeks might not be enough (especially in August) as there is so much going on, with the famous Edinburgh Military Tattoo and the popular Edinburgh Fringe Festival.

-There are some famous sights to be seen in the Highlands, places like Glencoe, The Isle of Skye, Loch Ness and Ben Nevis.
-It’s ideal for outdoor activities like golf, hiking, fishing and much more.
+There are some famous sights to be seen in the Highlands, with its natural scenic beauty.
+Places like Glencoe, The Isle of Skye, Loch Ness and Ben Nevis.
+It’s ideal for outdoor activities like golf, hiking, cycling, fishing and much more.

-Known as the outdoor capital of Scotland, Fort William will please if that’s your thing.
-An ideal base for exploring the Highlands, with lochs, climbing, cycling, walking facilities, and the Nevis Mountain Range.
+It’s known as the outdoor capital of Scotland, and with good reason.
+Fort William is an ideal base for exploring the Highlands, with lochs, climbing, cycling, and walking facilities, and of course, the fabulous Nevis Mountain Range.

-This nice part of the country is steeped in history and legend, with lots of interest for students of history and folklore.
-Plenty of attractions, with nice countryside, and it became the hometown of Robert Burns.
+This part of the country is steeped in history and legend, with lots of interest for students of history and folklore.
+Some good attractions, with nice countryside, and Galloway became the hometown of our poet, Robert Burns.

 Nicknamed the Granite City because of it’s many fine granite buildings.
-Great for Scotland trips if you’re looking for a host of events and festivals, a vibrant music scene for some great nightlife, good shopping and fresh seafood.
+Aberdeen is great if you’re looking for a host of good events and festivals, great nightlife with a vibrant music scene, good shopping and fresh seafood.

 A great base for exploring east, north and central Scotland.
-Rich in architecture and history, with lots of attractions, shopping, restaurants and accommodation.
-This is an excellent base for taking in some of our best distillery tours.
+Rich in architecture and history, with lots of attractions, shopping, restaurants, and a good base for taking in some of our best whisky distillery tours.

 If you’ve never been to Scotland, then you should read these pages.
-By doing so you will most definitely find what you’re looking for.
+By doing so you will most definitely find whatever you’re looking for.
 I would also advise you to have a look at the Scottish Culture page to get a better understanding of the country.
-You can expect good hospitality here, and return home with some good memories.
+You can expect good hospitality here, and you’ll return home with some very good memories.